Class P4

 p4.password= aString -> aString

-Set your Helix Server password, in plain text.
-If not used, takes the value of P4PASSWD from any P4CONFIG file in effect, or from the environment according to the normal Helix Server conventions.
+Set your Helix Core Server password, in plain text.
+If not used, takes the value of P4PASSWD from any P4CONFIG file in effect, or from the environment according to the normal Helix Core Server conventions.
 This password will also be used if you later call p4.run_login to login using the 2003.2 and later ticket system.

 p4 = P4.new